Pope Clement VII: English Reformation

 By the late 1520s, King Henry VIII wanted to have his marriage to Charles's aunt Catherine of Aragon annulled.
 The couple's sons died in infancy, threatening the future of the House of Tudor, although Henry did have a daughter, Mary Tudor.
 Henry claimed that this lack of a male heir was because his marriage was "blighted in the eyes of God".
 Catherine had been his brother's widow, but the marriage had been childless, so the marriage was not against Old Testament law, which forbids such unions only if the brother had children.
 Moreover, Pope Julius II had given a dispensation to allow the wedding.
 Henry now argued that this had been wrong and that his marriage had never been valid.
 In 1527 Henry asked Clement to annul the marriage, but the Pope, possibly acting under pressure from Catherine's nephew, Holy Roman Emperor Charles V, whose effective prisoner he was, refused.
 Pope Clement VII discreetly advised King Henry VIII to divorce Queen Catherine without seeking an official annulment, aiming to resolve the politically and personally sensitive situation surrounding the legitimacy of their marriage.
 Despite the Pope's counsel, Henry VIII remained committed to following the proper ecclesiastical procedures, insisting that any actions taken must align with the established norms of the Catholic Church.
+During these negotiations, Henry was represented at the papal court by Gregorio Casali, who had served as his permanent representative at the Curia since 1525.
+Casali worked through a wider family network, including his brothers and cousins, which provided the English Crown with contacts, information and other resources in Rome and elsewhere in Italy during the dispute over Henry's marriage.
 According to Catholic teaching, a validly contracted marriage is indivisible until death, and thus the pope cannot annul a marriage on the basis of an impediment previously dispensed.
 Many people close to Henry wished simply to ignore Clement, but in October 1530 a meeting of clergy and lawyers advised that the Parliament of England could not empower the Archbishop of Canterbury to act against the Pope's prohibition.
 In Parliament, Bishop John Fisher was the Pope's champion.